Aliboztepe/Aliboztepe/README.md

 Hi 👋 My name is Muhammed Ali Boztepe
 =====================================

-COMPUTER ENGINEER
+FRONTEND DEVELOPER
 --------------------------

-Strong knowledge about Javascript and Python.
+Strong knowledge about Vue.js and Javascript.
 I am a person who can think analytically and have problem solving skills.
-I want to improve my skills with Javascript based projects.
+I want to improve my skills with Vue.js and Javascript based projects.

 * 🌍  I'm based in Istanbul
 * ✉️  You can contact me at [aliboztepee1@gmail.com](mailto:aliboztepee1@gmail.com)